chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 We'll follow the same model development approach as in the last specification.
 We'll try to develop a complex model using training data and then apply this model to test data.

-Using thsi method does not require the assumption that the subject enters the study midway through the previous wave.
+Using this method does not require the assumption that the subject enters the study midway through the previous wave.
 It only depends on the interval itself.
 I suspect this is related to the fact that Cox models do not require the time of occurance, only the order in which events took place.

 ``` r
 IC_Mod1 <- ic_sp(Surv(lower, upper, type = "interval2") ~ NTT + NTS, model = "ph",